-If you pre-order a digital copy you should be able to pre-load the game before its release date.
-Pre-loading will allow you to play as soon as the game goes live on release day.
+If you pre-order a digital copy you can pre-load the game before its release date.
+Pre-loading allows you to play as soon as the game goes live on release day.

 Games typically go live at 9PM Pacific, 12AM Eastern on release day.

 If you pre-order a copy of Cyberpunk 2077, you'll get some nice bonuses with your order.

 Everyone who pre-orders a copy of the game will get a collection of physical and digital items.
 Here's what you can expect if you buy a copy before the game's release date in December:

 There are also some unique pre-order bonuses through retailers like Google, GameStop, and GOG.